jsore/notes/node-js/3-Using-Applications.md

 Because of issues with VirtualBox and webpack, I've given up fighting the two of them and will be moving files within `project-files` locally onto my Macbokk and continuing the project there.
 However, these notes will still record my progress and thoughts throughout the remainder of this side project.

+Git `master` branch has now been branched to reflect this migration, new branch: `mac-notes`